 EPCO ASA.
 We have no employees.
 All of our operating functions and general and administrative support services are provided by employees of EPCO pursuant to the ASA or by other service providers.
-We, Duncan Energy Partners, Holdings and our respective general partners are parties to the ASA.
+The Parent Company, Enterprise Products Partners, Duncan Energy Partners and our respective general partners are parties to the ASA.
 The significant terms of the ASA are as follows:

-§ EPCO will provide selling, general and administrative services and management and operating services as may be necessary to manage and operate our businesses, properties and assets (all in accordance with prudent industry practices).
-EPCO will employ or otherwise retain the services of such personnel as may be necessary to provide such services.
+- § EPCO will provide selling, general and administrative services and management and operating services as may be necessary to manage and operate our businesses, properties and assets (all in accordance with prudent industry practices).
+EPCO will employ or otherwise retain the services of such personnel as may be necessary to provide such services. - § We are required to reimburse EPCO for its services in an amount equal to the sum of all costs and expenses incurred by EPCO which are directly or indirectly related to our business or activities (including expenses reasonably allocated to us by EPCO).
+In addition, we have agreed to pay all sales, use, excise, value added or similar taxes, if any, that may be applicable from time to time with respect to the services provided to us by EPCO.

-- § We are required to reimburse EPCO for its services in an amount equal to the sum of all costs and expenses incurred by EPCO which are directly or indirectly related to our business or activities (including expenses reasonably allocated to us by EPCO).
-In addition, we have agreed to pay all sales, use, excise, value added or similar taxes, if any, that may be applicable from time to time with respect to the services provided to us by EPCO. - § EPCO will allow us to participate as a named insured in its overall insurance program, with the associated premiums and other costs being allocated to us.
+§ EPCO will allow us to participate as a named insured in its overall insurance program, with the associated premiums and other costs being allocated to us.
 See Note 16 for additional information regarding our insurance programs.

-Under the ASA, EPCO subleases to us (for \$1 per year) certain equipment it holds pursuant to operating leases and has assigned to us its purchase option under such leases.
+Under the ASA, EPCO subleases to Enterprise Products Partners (for \$1 per year) certain equipment it holds pursuant to operating leases and has assigned to Enterprise Products Partners its purchase option under such leases.
 EPCO remains liable for the actual cash payments associated with these lease agreements.
-We record the full value of these payments made by EPCO on our behalf as a non-cash related party operating lease expense, with the offset to equity accounted for as a general contribution to our partnership.
+Enterprise Products Partners records the full value of these payments made by EPCO on its behalf as a non-cash related party operating lease expense, with the offset to equity accounted for as a general contribution to its partnership.